cyc115/Light-Racer/README.md

 *if you want You can clone the 'develop' branch and import the 'ourTron' folder as eclipse project.*

+##Game status up to now(09/11/13)
+The Game is now playable (sorta)
+Everything is pushed under HanGameCore
+GameFrame and GamePanel can host a game.GamePanel can load Map from Map Class.
+Keylisteners have been implemented and works with both players( WASD for player 1 and the arrows for player 2) There is currently no collison dectetion.
+This needs to be implemented before the demo.
+I've added a background image to the game (looks way cooler).
+However you need downlaod the image (tron2.jpg) from the Drive and you need to specify the path in the GamePanel constructor.
+There is a demo image on the drive.

+Game may lag on your computer.The ups and fps are printed on the console.
+Ups should remain stable at around 30.
+Fps may change depeding on your computer's hardware.

 ##folder structure up to now (04/11/13)
 <pre>